yashshinde0607/Artificial_Intelligence_Lab_SE_B_67/FixErrorExperiment2.md

 - ![Frozendict Install ](images/Exp2ExecutionErrorResolutionImages/Frozendict2.3.4._InstallationCommand.png)

-- Use the experta isntalaltion command as above replacing Frondict
+- Use the **experta** instalaltion command as above replacing Frondict

 Step 4: Python code to be tested is as follows: